digitalreplica/fractal-knowledge/.github/README.md

 With this approach, two or more people that agree on a set of rules can share repositories of knowledge and have them automagically link together.

-As a proof of concept, fractal knowlege defines and uses the [[fractal knowledge core ruleset]].
+As a proof of concept, fractal knowlege defines and uses the [fractal knowledge core ruleset](../ruleset/fractal%20knowledge%20core%20ruleset.md).
 It describes how to store, tag, and link notes together in simple topic structures.
 You can follow it to pull this repository directly into your knowledge set, and then create your own repositories of knowledge for sharing in the same format.

 ## In depth
 - [Fundamentals](../note/fundamentals.md)